NextNav

-NextNav, Inc. is the developer of a 3D geolocation service called Metropolitan Beacon System (MBS), a wide area location and timing technology designed to provide services in areas where GPS or other satellite location signals cannot be reliably received.
-MBS consumes significantly less power than GPS, and includes high-precision altitude.
+NextNav, Inc. is the developer of a 3D geolocation service known as Metropolitan Beacon System (MBS), a wide-area location and timing technology designed to provide services in areas where GPS or other satellite location signals cannot be reliably received.
+MBS consumes significantly less power than GPS and includes high-precision altitude.
 In the United States, NextNav operates its MBS network over its spectrum licenses in the 920-928 MHz band.
 The company went public on Nasdaq in October 2021 with a merger with special-purpose acquisition company Spartacus Acquisition Corporation.